jamiehenzy/Office_Door/TA_opportunities.md

 Beginning with the Fall 2025 term, Prof. Matthias Schlichting will be the instructor-of-record for BIOL 2302 Lab to accompany BIOL 2301.
-Please direct any questions regarding opportunities to serve as an instructor to him.
+Please direct any questions regarding opportunities to serve as an instructor to him (schlichting.m@northeastern.edu).